quitequinn/Gulp-Bootstrap4-HTML/README.md

 # Customizing Bootstrap
 You can customize bootstrap by changing variables above your import of bootstrap.
-All the variables you need are found on this page. https://github.com/twbs/bootstrap/blob/v4-dev/scss/_variables.scss
+All the variables you need are found on this page. https://github.com/twbs/bootstrap/blob/v4-dev/scss/_variables.scss You can find your style.css file at `src/scss/styles.scss`.